A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: Numerical examples

 \section{Numerical examples}

 In this section, we provide some numerical examples to verify our theoretical results.
 The computations are carried out using MATLAB on a workstation with Intel(R) Core(TM) i9-10885H CPU 2.40GHz and 64GB memory.

-The basis functions of $Q^{p}(K)$ are the Lagrange interpolation polynomials through the local Gauss-Lobatto-Legendre (GLL) integration points in each element $K$.
-The CFL constant in Theorem \ref{thmtimestab} is taken as $\lambda(p,0.1)$, then the time step is taken as $\tau=0.1\frac{\lambda(p,0.1)h_{\rm min}}{p^2\Theta}$.
-The numerical errors are measured in the energy norm at the terminal time, that is,
+The shape functions of $X_p(\cM)$ are constructed as following.
+For the quadrilateral element $K\in\cM\backslash\cM^\Ga$, we use the Lagrangian interpolation polynomials at the Gauss-Lobatto-Legendre quadrature points as the local basis functions, which are the standard quadrilateral spectral element.
+For the interface element $K\in\cM^\Ga$, the shape functions in each possibly curved triangle $\widetilde K_{ij}^h$, $i=1,2,j=1,\cdots, J_i^K$, are formed from the shape functions in $K_{ij}^h$ by the mapping $\Lambda_K:U_p(K)\to W_p(K)$.
+On the triangle $K_{ij}^h$ we use the Lobatto interpolation grid on the triangle in Blyth and Pozrikidis \cite{Blyth} to construct the Lagragian interpolation functions whose nodes along the boundary of the triangle are the one-dimensional Gauss-Lobatto points which conform with the standard quadrilateral spectral elements.
+The approach in Stolfo et al \cite{Stolfo2016FEAD} is used to treat the hanging nodes.
+The shape functions in $W_p(\cM)$ are constructed similarly without enforcing the conformity along the edges in $\cE^{\rm side}$.
+For elements with curved edges, we use Stokes formula to convert volume integrals to line integrals when computing the local stiffness matrix.